Do you realize how important it is to have strong concentration?

 Why am I asking you to choose either eye?

-So, decide which one you’re going to focus on, and then keep looking into that eye.
+Because it’s nearly impossible to look into both eyes at the same time so, decide which one you’re going to focus on, and then keep looking into that eye.

 Many things may happen during your practice:

-You may not be ready—yet.
+You may not be ready for it—yet.

-Rest for some days, practice other forms first, and then try again.
+Give it a rest.
+Practice other forms first, and then try again.
 See how it goes.

-Think about that!
+Think about that.

 And when you’ve achieved the concentration you desired, use it with good intention.